 92Y20 Unit Supply Specialist

-As Unit Supply Specialist, monitors the Supply Discipline Program of the company.
-Monitors unit sensitive item, change of command, annual, and other inventories.
-Maintains the unit property book.
-Receives, inspects, and inventories organizational supplies and equipment as required.
-Secures and controls all sensitive items including weapons and ammunition.
-Maintains individual clothing and OCIE inventories and records for the unit.
-Prepares and submits ULLS-S4 computer input data and reports.
+Monitors the Supply Discipline Program of the company; monitors unit sensitive items, change of command, annual, and other inventories; maintains the unit property book; receives, inspects, and inventories organizational supplies and equipment as required; secures and controls all sensitive items including weapons and ammunition; maintains individual clothing and OCIE inventories and records for the unit; prepares and submits ULLS-S4 computer input data and reports.

-Review document registers quarterly and prepare quarterly reconcilliation for USP&FO SAARS review.
-Manage BDE hand receipts to eliminate excess property and submit requisitions for shortages.
-File and maintain all printouts and records received from MACOMs and USP&FO
+Reviews document registers quarterly and prepare quarterly reconcilliation for USP&FO SAARS review; manages BDE hand receipts to eliminate excess property and submit requisitions for shortages; files and maintains all printouts and records received from MACOMs and USP&FO.

 A general, all-inclusive duty description.
 Remove information to make it fit.